A guide to Rotterdam for the Eurovision Song festival 2021

 What more is the Netherlands known for?
 Tulips and fields of colorful flowers of course!
 The Keukenhof is a place that’s also known as the garden of Europe.
 It is here that you will find one of the largest flower gardens on the planet.
 At the Keukenhof you will find beautiful flower exhibitions in all kinds of patterns.
 If you want to take photos of yourself in some amazing flower fields then you certainly must visit the Keukenhof.

-But be beware that the Eurovision takes place from 12 may to 16 may, while the Keukenhof is open from 21 march 2020 until 10 may 2020, because that’s when the flowers are in full bloom.
+But be aware that the Eurovision takes place from 18 may 2021 until 22 may 2021, while the Keukenhof is open from 20 march 2021 until 9 may 2021, because that’s when the flowers are in full bloom.
 So if you want to visit this unique attraction, then you should do it a few days before the Eurovision starts.

 Fairytales at theme park the Efteling